-Before you rush to place ads on facebook, snapchat, and in games, pause and consider how useful and relevant this is from a consumer’s point of view.
+Before you rush to place ads on facebook, snapchat, and in games, pause and consider how useful, and relevant this is from a consumer’s point of view.
 Some compare it to having a stranger pull up a chair to your table while you and your bestie are having a private talk over lunch.
 Yes, the internet can be a strange place sometimes and placing content without considering context can be disengaging, and even offensive.

 The goal is always value creation.
-The lines between marketing and advertising are blurring and the more you can help solve the consumer’s problems – or provide entertainment value – the less your intrusions will be perceived as annoying.
-Be careful to not just provide entertainment for entertainment’s sake, however: video views and clicks don’t always translate into sales.
+The lines between marketing and advertising are blurring, and the more you can help solve the consumer’s problems – or provide entertainment value – the less your intrusions will be perceived as annoying.
+Be careful not just to provide entertainment for entertainment’s sake; however: video views and clicks don’t always translate into sales.

 Example: Unilever needed to reach 130 million people in remote areas of India, where people have electricity only 50% of the time and do not own smartphones – although almost everyone had a standard feature phone.
 Their solution was to transform the feature phone into an entertainment channel called Kan Khajura to broadcast fifteen minutes of free entertainment including news, humor, and most important – promotions for Unilever brands.